Legal Issue and Challenges faced by startup

 A co-founder’s agreement must be drafted on the lines of the business and will state all the provisions concerning factors that the co-founders are liable for.
 The following provisions are the most important clauses of any co-founder’s agreement;

 (v) Incoming and outgoing of member Ownership

 3. Sound knowledge of Employee Stock Option Plan (ESOPS) for startups:

-With the invention of Startups has also indicated the new age of employee Benefit/compensation structures.
-Startups are innovative ‘by-default’ and their creativity also extends to the sphere of how their employees are compensated.
-There isn’t mean startup hire less skill employee due to cash constraints but have to manage skilled employee within cash constraint by compensation ie ESOP
+The invention of Startups has also indicated the new age of employee Benefit/compensation structures.
+Startups are innovative ‘by default’ and their creativity also extends to the sphere of how their employees are compensated.
+There isn’t mean startup hire fewer skill employee due to cash constraints but have to manage skilled employee within cash constraint by compensation ie ESOP

 Equity is ownership.
 Equity represents the share of ownership interest during a given company.
 There are no rights thanks to dividing equity and it depends on the situations of every start-up.
 For the investors investing during a start-up, Equity means the share of the company’s shares that a start-up is willing to sell to investors for an amount of cash.